 SWEET Überblick SWEET - Grafik 1 e

-SWEET focuses on applied research in relevant topic areas and on the practical application of research findings.
-Funding is available to trans- and interdisciplinary research and innovation projects, known as consortium projects.
+SWEET focuses on solution-oriented research in relevant topic areas and on the practical application of research findings.
+Funding is available to inter- and transdisciplinary research and innovation projects, known as consortium projects.
 Pilot and demonstration projects are crucial, so it is important to involve stakeholders from outside the research community as well.

 SWEET Überblick SWEET - Grafik 2 e